kalabox/kalabox/docs/users/config.md

 Kalabox provides a nice out-of-the-box way to proxy your web-exposed services to nice human readable names such as `http://myapp.kbox`.

 You can easily turn on proxying by adding an array of `services` objects to the `pluginconfig` of your app's `kalabox.yml` file.

-!!! note "Make sure ports are exposed"
-    You need to make sure the relevant containers have exposed the ports you are going to route to by using the `ports` key in your `kalabox-compose.yml` file.
+You will need to make sure the relevant containers have exposed the ports you are going to route to by using the `ports` key in your `kalabox-compose.yml` file.
 If you do not do this the routes will fail.

+!!! warning "We do not use `/etc/hosts`"
+    For various reasons we do not attempt to mess with your `/etc/hosts` file.
+All routing should happen through this plugin.
+You should not expect custom routings put into `/etc/hosts` to resolve correctly.

 ### Example 1: Expose a simple HTTP server